jermdavis/PatchMaker/ReadMe.md

 _**Note**_: For licensing reasons, these builds do not include the Sitecore DLL used for previewing the effect of your patches.
 The app will run happily without it, but the "preview" button in the patch generation UI will be disabled.
 If you use a pre-built release you can drop your own copy of `Sitecore.Kernel.dll` into the folder you run `PatchMaker.App.exe` from.
-The code is built against Sitecore V8.2 - so if you don't use this release yourself you will need a version redirect in the `app.config`.
+The code is built against Sitecore V9.0 - so if you use a newer release yourself you may need a version redirect in the `app.config`.

 Take a look at [the help included](https://htmlpreview.github.io/?https://github.com/jermdavis/PatchMaker/blob/master/PatchMaker.App/PatchMaker.App.Help.html) with the app for details of how to